nokia/pytest-exploratory/README.rst

 License
 -------

-This project is licensed under the MIT license - see the [LICENSE](https://github.com/nokia/pytest-exploratory/blob/master/LICENSE).
+This project is licensed under the MIT license - see the `LICENSE <https://github.com/nokia/pytest-exploratory/blob/master/LICENSE>`_.